-Q: How can I know if my 2014 Buick Envision key had a chip in it?
-In case my key has a chip in it, does it mean it has to be programmed to start the car?
+Q: How can I know if my Buick key had a chip in it?
+I understand that some keys need to be programmed in order to start the car?

-Hence, in case you lost your Buick key and the key had a chip in it, it will have to be programmed on site in order to start the car.
+Hence, if you’ve lost your Buick key and it had a chip in it, the key will have to be programmed/ coded on site in order to start the car.

 An automotive locksmith for Buick keys replacement can do that on site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.

-Fob car key – Fob chip car key: Usually looks like some sort of remote.
-This fob car key has a chip and therefore will need to be programmed.
+Remote car key – Buick fob “push to start” intelligent car key: It typically looks like some sort of remote.
+This fob car key has a chip and therefore will need to be coded.

-Below, Buick car key that has a transponder chip in it and therefore NEEDS to be programmed: The chip is located at the top of the black cover.
+The next image is of a Buick key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

-Q: I lost my 2011 Buick Cascada ignition car key fob, and have no spare.
-I need to know how long does it take and do you make replacement Lost Buick key on site?
+Q: I lost my 2011 Buick Cascada ignition car key fob, and I have no spare.
+I need to know how long does it take and do you make replacement Buick keys on site?

 Q: My 2016 Buick LaCrosse ignition key won’t turn, what is the reason and can you change my ignition for me?

-A: Sure, there may be a few reasons why the ignition key won’t turn.
-Worn out key, stuck ignition or broken wafers.
-An automotive locksmith for Buick keys can determine on site reason and solution.
-We can help you with that.
+A: There are a number of reasons why the ignition key won’t turn.
+The key may be worn out, or jammed; the ignition may be rusty, or its wafers broken.
+An automotive locksmith for Buick cars can determine the reason on site and solve the problem.
+We can help you in this scenario.

 Q: My Buick key will not start the car.
 The battery is good, the lights are on and the radio works.
 What may be the reason?

-A: There may be a few reasons why the key won’t start the car.
-A mechanical problem or key related problem.
+A: There are a couple of reasons for the key not starting the car – it could be a mechanical problem or a key-related problem.
 Please visit: My ignition key won’t start the car for more information.

 Q: I lost my only set of ignition key fob for my 2016 Buick Encore and have no spare.
 Therefore, I need a locksmith for Buick cars.
 In addition, I wanted to know whether or not it is possible to make a replacement ignition key for Buick cars without the original?